 Additional collaborators include Commonwealth Care Alliance, Partners for a Healthier Community, New North Citizens’ Council, Mason Square Health Task Force, Mason-Wright Independent and Assisted Living, Western Massachusetts Nursing Collaborative, and the Alzheimer’s Association.

-Elms College, University of Massachusetts Amherst, Springfield College and Bay Path University also are partnering in the grant activities.
+Elms College, University of Massachusetts Amherst, Springfield College, and Bay Path University also are partnering in the grant activities.
 Their nursing, social work, physician assistant and nurse practitioner students, along with Baystate staff and trainees, will be learning together how to care better for older patients and their families.

 “It takes a village of skilled and committed clinicians working in teams to provide the care which seniors in the Springfield area need and deserve.
 It is challenging to care for elders who may be frail and in their final years, but we are up to the task and what needs to be done is clear.
 We all love many older people.
 They are our parents and grandparents, former teachers and dear neighbors.
-It is time to get this right for them,” said Dr. Brennan.
+It is time to get this right for them,” Dr. Brennan said.

 “The result of all of their hard work will lead to potentially developing a model that others will emulate,” he said.